Case Studies

 "The Unorthodox Owner"

-A successful Web entrepreneur decides to take over as chief revenue officer of his Web site
+A successful Internet entrepreneur decides to take over as chief revenue officer of his website

-and make some unusual moves in the sales area--including not having a V.P. of Sales.
+and make some unusual moves in the sales area.

 "WBUZ's Sales Dilemma"